needle-mirror/com.unity.xr.hands/Documentation~/gestures/gesture-viz-edit.md

 8. Assign the new HandShape or HandPose asset to the **Hand Shape Or Pose** property of the **Static Hand Gesture** component.
 9. If the gesture requires a target relative orientation, edit the **Target Relative Orientation** properties of the **Static Hand Gesture** component.
 10. Locate the **Text** GameObject under the hierarchy of your new gesture detecter object and assign a meaningful name in the text component.
-11. Assign your HandShape and HandPose assets to the right side missing rererences in the two **Gesture Performed** events.
+11. Assign your HandShape and HandPose assets to the right side missing references in the two **Gesture Performed** events.